SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 In the main panel of the **Offloading** page, you will find all pipelines as well as their current status.

 Each pipeline is shown as a card.
 A card has controls for managing the offloading process.
 Besides the description you will find the schedule with which this pipeline will be executed once it is started.
 In addition to that you will find for active pipelines the time of their last execution and the planned next execution.
 When expanding **Additional information**, the additional columns, the filter predicate, and the UUID of the configuration are shown.
+It also provides a link, which navigates in the Dremio UI to the target table of the pipeline so that you can directly examine the contents of the table.
+The link is only shown if the pipeline has been executed at least once.

 #### Scheduling an offloading job